shaneholloman/plutex/README.md

 python src/main.py --ticker AAPL,MSFT,NVDA
 ?
 Select your AI analysts.
 [Cathie Wood]

-Selected analysts: Cathie Wood
+Selected analysts: Cathie Wood # Note here you may press `a` to select all and `a` again to deselect all

 ?
 Select your LLM model: [gemini] gemini-2.5-pro

 Selected Gemini model: gemini-2.5-pro-exp-03-25

   ✓ Cathie Wood         [NVDA] Done
   ✓ Risk Management     [NVDA] Done
   ✓ Portfolio Management[NVDA] Done

 Analysis for AAPL
 ==================================================